FujiwaraTakuya/Fujis-Endosoma/Endosoma/Pokemon TD6 Moves.md

 - Hydro Cannon - The user blasts a powerful torrent of water in a straight line with a Standard Test and pushing all Targets within the line backwards until they either hit a wall or until the last target is 50ft away from the User, dealing 8 Magic damage to all hit by this attack and dealing an additional 2 Physical damage to all Targets who collide against each other, plus an additional 2 Physical damage to all Targets if the last Target hits a wall; after the user finishes using this move, they must skip their next turn due to the sheer power of this move.

 - Water Spout - The user shoots out a large spout of water into the air which attacks anything on top of the user and in a 15x15ft area of the user’s choice, dealing 8 Magic damage; for every 20% of Max HP missing, reduce the damage of this move by 20%.
+### Special Moves